jbilcke-hf/template-node-python-express/README.md

 app_port: 7860
 ---

-A minimalist Docker Space to help people getting started with Node, Python, Express and TypeScript.
+A minimalist Docker space to help people getting started with Node, Python, Express and TypeScript.
+Ready to be used in a Hugging Face Space.

 You read it right: this template project will help you call Python libraries from NodeJS!